-- Check the gas line, the heating circuit and the hot water circuit for leak-tightness. - Check that the air/flue pipe has been installed correctly.
+- Check the gas line, the flue gas installation, the heating installation and the hot water pipes for leaks. - Check that the air/flue pipe and condensate drain pipework have been installed correctly. - Check that the front casing has been installed correctly.